Detonator (album): Release

 The single "Shame Shame Shame" was released in 1990 in Japan.
 The song's lyrics focus mainly on cheating.
 The song was co-written by famed songwriter Desmond Child, Ratt guitarist Warren DeMartini and lead singer Stephen Pearcy.
 The song features a slow detuned opening guitar solo, titled "Intro To Shame", that suddenly speeds up at the 0:55 mark until the drums and the bass come in at 1:01 into the song.
 In the music video for the song, the band members are in an airship.
 The airship is apparently being attacked by another airship piloted and manned by a crew of strippers.
 The band retaliates and is successfully defeating the other airship until one of the women activates a switch called "Detonator" (also the title of the album).
 After doing so, the band's airship blows up and the bandmembers and strippers fall safely from the sky unharmed.
 The cliffhanger ending is not resolved until the video for their next single, "Lovin' You's a Dirty Job".

+Reception and legacy

+Andy Hinds of AllMusic gave the album two and a half stars, referring to it as "clean and focused, but [lacking] some of the live-sounding energy of the band's earlier work".

+In a June 2001 interview, guitarist Robbin Crosby said he disliked the pop-oriented direction Desmond Child took the band in on Detonator.
+Crosby additionally stated that he had wanted them to go into a much heavier direction on Detonator, believing this would have helped keep the band more relevant in the evolving music scene.